 Stay in one spot

-It may seem tempting to run after your subject, however you’ll probably find you have more success if you stay in one spot with your camera ready.
-This is especially true if shooting small and fast animals.
-Often when you start tracking them they either get spooked and run away or you end up with blurry shots of them on the move.
+It may seem tempting to run after your subject.
+However, you’ll probably have more success by staying in one spot, camera ready.
+This is especially true for shooting small and fast animals.
+They get spooked easily and run away, or you end up with blurry shots of them on the move.

 The garden is an excellent location for all kinds of wildlife.
-Copyright: Claire Gillo
+Image credit: Claire Gillo

 Article: Claire Gillo and AP Staff, Lead image: James Warwick, Getty Images